25 AWESOME THINGS TO DO WITH KIDS

 Jump back to the 17th century and enjoy this historic Bucks County landmark!
-Pennsbury Manor is a reconstruction of William Penn’s home on the Delaware River.
+Pennsbury Manor is a reconstruction of the founder of Pennsylvania William Penn’s summer home on the Delaware River.
 Go explore the attraction’s 43-acres filled with gardens, stables, outbuildings and manor house.

 Snipes offers various hands-on learning about farming and nature.
-Experience their Fall Harvest weeks, visit the animals and become one with nature here!
+Experience their Fall Harvest weekends, visit the animals and become one with nature here!

 Take a tower tour of Fonthill Castle, another castle along the Mercer Mile built by Henry Chapman Mercer, where you'll climb many steps to hidden rooms filled with beautiful tiles.
 This is where Mercer used to live.